michaelstephens/dotfiles/README.md

 #### Variables

 - **Enablers** - These enable/disable the individual backup script.
-They default to true, change to false if you do not wish to back up that specific tool.
+They default to true, change to false if you do not wish to restore that specific tool.
 Dot_on will symlink your dotfiles, this only needs to be done once.
   - `arch_on`
   - `atom_on`
   - `dot_on`